+Culverted watercourses should be restored to open channels to restore a more natural river environment unless there is an overriding reason not to do so, and no water course should be culverted unless there is an overriding need to do so.
 Vegetated buffer strips between watercourses and development will be required to protect and enhance habitat value and water quality, while ensuring access for flood defence purposes is retained.
 The width of the buffer will be dependent upon a number of factors, including the type of development proposed and the findings of any ecological surveys accompanying the application.

-The design of schemes should be influenced by natural drainage flow patterns, respecting open watercourses and incorporating SuDs where appropriate.
-Measures should be implemented that defer future development, including domestic gardens, extending into the buffer.
+Measures should be implemented that deter future development, including domestic gardens, extending into the buffer.